advanderveer/chiapos/README.md

 ### Batch CLI usage

-With the default plot shown below, the following can be send over stdin to the batch provder to generate 3 proves.
+With the default plot as produced above, the following can be send over stdin to produce 3 proves.

 ```bash
 prove plot.dat 1000000000000000000000000000000000000000000000000000000000000000